 You should also be aware that if the total value of your procurement meets or exceeds certain threshold values, then your procurement may be subject to the Public Contracts Regulations 2015 (PCR).
-The current thresholds are £4,733,252 for works contracts, eg contracts for the design and execution of construction work, and £189,330 (or £122,976 if you are a central government authority) for supply or services contracts.
+The current thresholds are £5,336,937 inc. VAT for works contracts (e.g. contracts for the design and execution of construction work) and £213,477 inc. VAT (or £138,760 inc. VAT if you are a central government authority) for supply or services contracts.
 The PCR will normally apply if you are either: